vh3/tclSenseHat/README.md

       C.  Hardware and software guidelines for use of LPS25H pressure sensor http://www.st.com/content/ccc/resource/technical/document/application_note/a0/f2/a5/e7/58/c8/49/b9/DM00108837.pdf/files/DM00108837.pdf/jcr:content/translations/en.DM00108837.pdf

-Hoping it will be useful to someone,
+Hoping it will be useful to someone, grateful for any help.

 @themakerfam